 - Governance: A robust governance structure that includes operational representation at both the discipline and module levels will ensure that clinicians have input into the prioritization of enhancements and optimizations.

 - Personalization: Physician personalization is often focused at the individual level, which can seem overwhelming when expanding to include nursing, therapies, and other care team members.
 Consider an initial focus on nursing units and disciplines to develop a starter set of customization tools that can be incorporated into the onboarding process and informatics rounding.
 Even group personalization can have a significant impact on user efficiency.

 - Communication: Communication is a key component of clinician satisfaction programs.
 Oftentimes, organizations have configured and released functionality to better support clinician workflows only to bury the announcement in a 50-page upgrade summary that most clinicians will never take the time to read.
 Get creative!
 Lunch and learn sessions, informatics presentations at department meetings, tip sheets, drop-in labs, and other strategies are needed to provide timely, efficient, and consumable information to clinicians.
 It’s important to also consider the return pathway for communication.
 If the nurses in the NICU are using an “alternative” workflow for documentation, how does that get communicated to informatics for review and flagged for general adoption or workflow retraining?
 If a preceptor has a list of ten things that aren’t covered in training and need to be reviewed with new hires, how is that getting back to the curriculum designers?
 Do clinicians have a pathway for communicating annoyances that are easily fixed and not lost in a long list of ticket requests?

 The Benefits of Holistic Satisfaction

-Interested in learning how Medix Technology can supply the leadership, guidance and talent you need to accelerate the building of a successful and cost-effective clinician satisfaction program at your organization?
-Click here to contact our team!
+Interested in learning how Medix Technology can supply the leadership, guidance, and talent you need to accelerate the building of a successful and cost-effective clinician satisfaction program at your organization?
+Get in touch with our team today.